smiakchilo/aem-crash-course/lessons/2.11/part4.md

 You will definitely want to have this mapping in your project's code base, or else the user-mapped services won't be able to work.
 Create a new XML file in your _ui.config_ project under the `config` folder and give it a name like `org.apache.sling.serviceusermapping.impl.ServiceUserMapperImpl.amended~sample-project-core.xml`.

-The first part of the name is the fully qualified name of the Apache Sling service we modify the config for.
-The `.amended` part is a conventional token by which we mark a config extension.
-The `~sample-project-core` part is just a custom pointer to the bundle for which we've been creating the mapping.
+The first part of the name is the fully qualified name of the Apache Sling service we modify the config for. `.amended` is a conventional token by which we mark a config extension.
+The `~sample-project-core` part is just a custom word describing the bundle for which the mapping is created.

 The content of the file will look like
 ```xml